This post is also available in: Español (Spanish) Français (French)

 ARTICLE X – ESTABLISHMENT AND TERMINATION

-Section 1: This Constitution shall take effect immediately upon its acceptance through a referendum by a majority of members on the rolls at the time of submission.
+Section 1: This Constitution shall take effect immediately upon its acceptance through a referendum by a majority of individual members on the rolls at the time of submission.
 It shall supersede all previous Association agreements.
 Recognized Council and Committee members at the time of adoption of this Constitution shall continue in office until January 1 following the first election.

 Section 2: The Association shall be considered dissolved upon termination of the Constitution by an absolute majority vote on a referendum or upon its failure to hold a Council or general meeting for three consecutive years.
 Funds remaining in the Treasury at that time will be turned over to UNESCO, unless other provision is made legally for their disposition.